-- "the deficient lot frontage has been an existing condition since the lot was created", and - "the deficient side yard setback has been an existing condition since the addition of the attached garage".
+• "the deficient lot frontage has been an existing condition since the lot was created."

 Zoning Preliminary Review (ZPR) not Undertaken

 A Zoning Preliminary Review (ZPR) has not been formally undertaken for the proposal.
 It is the owner's responsibility to ensure that the application has accurately identified all the variances to the Zoning By-law required for the proposed development.
 If the variances in the application contain errors, or if the need for additional variances are identified during the Building Permit review process, further variance application(s) may be required to address the outstanding matters and there may be a delay in application processing.